Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

-So that’s why we’ve included our favorites, from laid-back walks to more intense state park trails that require some heart-pounding cardio.
+So that’s why we’ve included our favorites, from laid-back walks to more intense state park trails requiring heart-pounding cardio.
 And to help more, we’ve added a mention of each trail’s claim to fame.
 That way, you’ll know exactly what you’re getting into before heading out.

 We’ve broken these hiking trails down by place to keep things organized for you.
-The section covering Raleigh hikes is just below the map and you can jump to Durham and Chapel Hill sections by selecting the corresponding link:
+The section covering Raleigh hikes is just below the map, followed by the Durham and Chapel Hill sections:

 Read More: 100+ Hiking Trails in North Carolina